Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Section 1009.285, Florida Statutes, provides authority to universities to consider appeal of the repeat course surcharge based on documented evidence of financial hardship.
 Appeal forms are available in the Office of the University Registrar, A3900 University Center, Tallahassee, FL 32306-2480, (850) 644-3403.
 Appeals must be submitted to the Office of the University Registrar no later than the last day of classes for the term in which the surcharge is assessed.

-Students who have amounts owed to the University may not complete their registration, participate in graduation ceremonies, receive a diploma, receive an Associate of Arts degree, view grades, or receive a transcript until all amounts owed to the University have been satisfactorily settled.
+Students who have amounts owed to the University greater than $499.99 may not complete their registration, receive a diploma, receive an Associate of Arts degree, or receive a transcript until all amounts owed to the University have been satisfactorily settled.
 This includes, but is not limited to, library charges, health center charges, parking fines, and University debt.
 All payments will be applied to the current tuition first and then to the oldest outstanding debt.
-Nonrefundable collection fees, as well as legal fees and interest assessment through court judgments, are added to a student’s account if the student has had an outstanding debt for 120 days or longer.
+Nonrefundable collection fees, as well as legal fees and interest assessment through court judgments, are added to a student's account if the student has had an outstanding debt for 120 days or longer.
 When an account is sent to a collection agency, the customer must make payment arrangements directly with the agency.
 Payment arrangements do not permit student privileges such as registration, official transcripts, etc. Accounts must be paid in full to obtain further privileges.

 Registration Stop for Outstanding Charges